safe-global/safe-react-hooks/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Bug report about the Safe Core SDK React Hooks
+about: Bug report about the Safe React Hooks
 ---

 ## Prerequisites